Agile Testing Metrics: What Are They, Why To Use it in Software Testing?

 Make software quality the team’s responsibility:

 Agile working will only give you what you need if you make testing and quality the responsibility of your whole team.
 Developers and testers should work to agree on strategies, test cases, and defect prioritization.
-When they do this, they’ll be able to test more efficiently and create a better product.
+When they do this, they can test more efficiently and create a better product.

 Choosing the right metrics: